 Even though Hektoen has evolved over the years, it still maintains a commitment to furthering medical/health education as a resource, collaborator and sponsor.
 Below are examples of Hektoen’s current approach to education.

-Hektoen’s founders made seminal contributions to the disciplines of liver disease, gastroenterology, urology, cardiology, and renal diseases, resulting in the publication of more than 2,700 scientific papers.
-They also advanced medical education by means of lectures, symposia, and fellowships.
-Some of the key programs were:
+Hektoen’s founders have made seminal contributions to the disciplines of liver disease, gastroenterology, urology, cardiology, and renal diseases, resulting in the publication of more than 2,700 scientific papers.
+They help advance medical education by means of lectures, symposia, and fellowships through key programs like:

 - Medicine and the Arts

 Learn more about Hektoen Institute of Medicine’s educational programming roots

 The journal started in November 2008 with the purpose of bringing culture into medicine and exposing healthcare professionals to art, ethics, literature, history, anthropology, literature, philosophy, religion, and sociology.
 This free, online-only publication averages more than 1 million annual page views and currently has more than 3,000 articles that are brought to life by 4,000+ images.
 It also sponsors an annual “Grand Prix” essay contest.